 Of course, removing the comment and properly initializing the variable sent the problem the way of Dodos.

 How this could have been prevented?
-That’s a simple shot – avoid the programmer to manually set obscure and arcane magic values in oddly named global variable.
-Either provide a complete setup function, or let the magic value be computed at compile time.
+That’s a simple shot – avoid the programmer manually setting obscure and arcane magic values in oddly named global variables.
+Either provide a complete setup function or let the magic value be computed at compile time.